Unity-Technologies/Graphics/Packages/com.unity.shadergraph/Documentation~/Boolean-Node.md

 ## Generated Code Example

-The following example code represents one possible outcome of this node.
+The following basic test code represents one possible outcome of this node with the Boolean value set to 0:

 ```
-float _Boolean = 1;
+float _Boolean = 0;
 ```